 Campbell performs music regularly, mostly in the Montreal area.
 At Mariposa… le Café, he has been the featured performer at several Saturday evening concerts, where, sharing the bill with another singer-songwriter and accompanied by back-up musicians, he has packed the house with enthusiastic audiences.
 He has also been featured at The Side Door Coffee House in Pierrefonds, Quebec, at the NDG and Hudson Porchfests, at Words and Music in Westmount Park, and in The Acoustic Village concert series in Knowlton, Quebec.
-Look forward to more such appearances.
-Campbell also frequently appears at Mariposa’s popular Thursday night open mikes, plays at the Depanneur Cafe Friday afternoons between 1 and 2, at The Yellow Door Coffeehouse, and at literary evenings such as the monthly lawn chair soirée, which he co-hosts at the Art Lounge in Montreal’s Mile End.
+Campbell also frequently appears at Mariposa’s popular Thursday night open mikes, plays at the Depanneur Cafe Friday afternoons between 1 and 2, at The Yellow Door Coffeehouse, and at literary evenings such as the monthly lawn chair soirée, which he co-hosts in Montreal’s Mile End.